 Across the broad grassy gully to the west (left as you look at the crag) is the Black Streaker Slab.
 It is partly hidden from below by a wee rise.
 There are four easy but quite bold routes on the Black Streaker slab itself and two new shorter, steeper and better protected routes on the rib up to the left.
 Descend on the right after traversing about 100m first.
 The direct start to Black Streaker, starting up the slab just left of the black streak is also very nice, about HS.
 The best belays are at least 15m higher up the hillside from the top of the 30m crag.

 A short way further west is the largest area, the Central Slabs.
 Routes here are up to 50m long and are sometimes best split into two pitches.
-Descend to the left from the left hand buttress or using the central gully from Spare Rib.
+Descend to the left from the left hand buttress (make a 50m traverse first) or by going well over to the right from Spare Rib (exposed grass and heather!).
 Belays can be hard to find, 60m ropes are recommended.

 A really nice combination is to climb Spare Rib, descend a short way down the gully on the left then climb the clean and much more pleasant upper section of Spanish Inquisition (still VS 4b).